Almond flour is—to put it as simply as possible—ground almonds.

 Cooking and Baking With Almond Flour

-In recipes that don't depend on gluten to create structure (i.e. risen breads and other things made from yeasted doughs), you can often substitute almond flour one-for-one for wheat flour.
+In recipes that don't depend on gluten to create structure (i.e. risen bread and other things made from yeasted doughs), you can often substitute almond flour one-for-one for wheat flour.
 It's particularly good for simple desserts such as cookies or bars.
 The texture of the final item will often be heavier and the batter may require extra liquid, but a bit of experimenting can often yield excellent results.

 First-time testers can start by replacing 1/4 of the wheat flour with almond flour.
 It's great this way in pancakes, scones, muffins, cookies, and even puddings.
 Adding almond flour to brownies makes them extra fudgy as well.